fastapi/typer/docs/tutorial/options-autocompletion.md

 * `List[str]`: for the raw *CLI parameters*.

 It doesn't matter how you name them, in which order, or which ones of the 3 options you declare.
 It will all "**just work**" ✨

+## Comparison to Click functionality

+Note that Click 7 had a similar [`autocompletion` function](https://click.palletsprojects.com/en/7.x/bashcomplete/), but it worked slightly differently.

+It required the callback function to take exactly the 3 arguments `ctx`, `args` and `incomplete` in that exact order, instead of matching them dynamically based on types, as Typer does.

+Since Click 8, this functionality has been replaced by [`shell_complete`](https://click.palletsprojects.com/en/8.1.x/api/#click.ParamType.shell_complete), which still depends on the exact order of arguments for the callback function.

+However, Typer continues to use the `autocompletion` functionality as described on this page.